joshuadavidthomas/django-github-app/CONTRIBUTING.md

 ### `Justfile`

 The repository includes a `Justfile` that provides all common development tasks with a consistent interface.
-Running `just` without arguments shows all available commands and their descriptions:
+Running `just` without arguments shows all available commands and their descriptions.

 <!-- [[[cog
 import subprocess